steveklabnik/jujutsu-tutorial/src/basic-jj-workflow.md

 like `jj`.
 I am a big fan of `git`'s index, even though I don't really use `-a` often.
 Anyway, a lot of times, people's `git` workflow is:

-1. Make some changes to the contents of the repository.
+1. Make some modifications to the contents of the repository.
-2. Use `git commit -am <message>` to create a new commit with our changes.
+2. Use `git commit -am <message>` to create a new commit with our modifications.
 3. GOTO 1.

 We only bust out more complicated tools when we're doing something more complicated.
-But this is the core VCS workflow: changes, save changes, changes, save changes.
+But this is the core VCS workflow: modifiy, save modifications, modify, save modifications.

 `jj`'s basic workflow works like this too!
 Except the steps are re-arranged, and it's better that way.

 Let me explain.

-### Changesets
+### Changes

 There is no "dirty state" in `jj`.
-When we do work, we are doing it within the context of a "changeset," and then do things with these changesets.
-For example, we haven't comitted anything yet, but we're already inside a changeset!
+When we do work, we are doing it within the context of a "change," and then do things with these changes.
+For example, we haven't comitted anything yet, but we're already inside a change!
 We can use `jj st` (short for `jj status`) to see the current state of things:

 ```console